Code-Institute-Submissions/where-to-next/README.md

 1. Click 'Save'
 1. Click the URL created within the Settings - GitHub Pages section

-To clone the repository for local deployment:
+**To clone the repository for local deployment:**
 1. On the main page of the repository, click the down arrow Code button
 1. Click the download icon under the relevant section to clone with either HTTPS, SSH or GitHub CLI
-1. In Git Bash, chang ethe current directory to the location you want the directory to be stored
+1. In Git Bash, change the current directory to the location you want the directory to be stored
 1. Type git clone and then paste the URL you copied in step 2
     1. An example for HTTPS: `git clone https://github.com/hollyford/where-to-next.git`
 1. Press enter - that's it, your clone has been completed!

+**To fork the repository:**
+1. Navigate to the main page of the repository you wish to fork
+1. Click the Fork button on the top right hand side of the page

 # Credits
 ### Content